 Preventative health services provided by allied health professionals are eligible for support under the MOICDP following referral by a medical specialist or primary health care service provider.
-For example, exercise physiologists and health educators could engage with, and provide education in, Aboriginal and Torres Strait Islander communities to address risk factors associated with diabetes, cardiovascular disease, chronic respiratory disease, chronic renal disease and/or cancer.
+For example, exercise physiologists and health educators could engage with, and provide education in, Aboriginal and Torres Strait Islander communities to address risk factors associated with chronic disease.